emqx/eip/active/0044-backup-encryption.md

 encryption is required, an API import must be an encrypted archive that authenticates under a provisioned key; a plaintext or wrongly-keyed archive is rejected.
 When it is not required, plaintext import keeps working.

+The policy governs backup **creation** as well as import: when encryption is required, a create request that supplies no key is rejected, so a node that requires encryption never writes an unencrypted archive that could leak secrets in the first place.
+Import and create are symmetric — a node that refuses to import plaintext also refuses to produce it.
+(The setting is named for the import gate, which is the security-critical direction, but it governs plaintext in both directions on the node.)

 The archive's self-reported `version` never relaxes this decision.
 Reading the version to decide whether to verify would let an attacker label a crafted archive